marinsantiago/bnplasso-site/reference/bnplasso.spm.md

 - `post.K`: If `prior = "bnp.lasso"`, a vector of size `n.draws`, where
   each element indicates the number of clusters in the corresponding MCMC iteration.

-- `post.mu`: If `intercept = "TRUE"`, a vector of size `n.draws`, where
-  each entry is a posterior draw of the intercept term.

 - `elapsed`: The elapsed (wall-clock) time of the MCMC sampler, in seconds.